marcglasberg/async_redux/README.md

 ```

 The special `UserException` error class represents "user errors" which are meant as warnings to the
 user, and not as code errors to be logged.
-By default (if you don't define your own `errorObserver`)
+By default, if you don't define your own `errorObserver`,
-, only errors which are not `UserException` are thrown.
+only errors which are not `UserException` are thrown.
 And if you do define an `errorObserver`,
 you'd probably want to replicate this behavior.

 In any case, `UserException`s are put into a special error queue, from where they may be shown to